turingschool/curriculum/source/projects/son_of_store_engine.markdown

 Each user story for the base expectations will be worth the point value they have been assigned in Pivotal Tracker.
 Points for a story will be awarded if that story can be exercised without crash or error.

 Extension stories will also be worth their story point value in Tracker, but no story's points will count toward the total score unless all other stories of higher priority have been delivered.
-This means, in effect, that you must have delivered the base expecations to receive credit for any extensions.
+Therefore you must have delivered the complete base expecations to receive credit for any extensions.

-### Code Critique by Instructors and Engineers
+### Code Critique by Instructors and Mentors

-It is known that reviewers will compare the state of the code before the project began and the state of the code at the end, looking for improvement and evolution.
-Because of this, it may make sense to choose a codebase to start with that falls in the upper-middle of quality and functionality so that you have a clear ideas for and good opportunities to clean up the code.
-But then again, it may not.
+Reviewers will compare the state of the code before the project began and the state of the code at the end, looking for improvement and evolution.

 The high-level outline for the rubric is:

 1. Good object-oriented and general application design practices, such as SOLID and DRY.
-(10 points)
+(8 points)
 2. Use of Ruby and Rails idioms and features.
 (6 points)
 3. Good testing practices and coverage.
-(8 points)
+(6 points)
 4. Improvement and evolution of the code, use of refactoring.
 (4 points)
 5. Adherence to the intent of project-specific non-functional requirements, such as background workers and caching.
 (10 points)
 6. Application correctness and robustness.
 (4 points)

-The rubric will be applied by at least two reviewers and the mean score of their totals will be used.
-Please review [the full rubric]({% page_url projects/son_of_store_engine_code_review_rubric %}) and keep it in mind as you're building your app.
+7. Security protections against common attacks (4 points)

 ### Non-Functional Metrics